-- You know the car’s history – in that it doesn’t have any!
+- You know the car’s history– it doesn’t have any!
 You won’t have to worry about prior collisions, incidents, or accidents.

-You’re ready to get your next vehicle, but you don’t need all of the bells and whistles of the brand new car.
+You’re ready to get your next vehicle, but you don’t need all of the bells and whistles of a brand new car.
 Why a used car is for you:

 - Depreciation won’t be a problem for you!
 New cars depreciate fast.
 A good part of the value (20 – 30%) of the car disappears the moment you drive off the lot.
 If you like to trade in your car for a newer model every few years, don’t buy new.
 You’ll throw a lot of money into lost value.

-- You’ll pay lower car insurance rates, and the cost to register your car, and your car payments will likely be much lower than on a new vehicle!
+- Lower costs.
+You’ll pay lower car insurance rates, lower fees to register your car, and your car payments will likely be much lower than on a new vehicle!

 - If you buy a car with low mileage, you’ll be able to defer repair and maintenance costs for nearly as long as a new car.
 You may also be able to inherit part of the free maintenance package that originally came with the car!

 Ultimately, you need to know what you’re comfortable with.

-Once you find a car you like, text or call Auto Advisor Kevin Dunn at (617) 592-6468 or email him at kevin@CuAutoadvisor.com.
-Our Advisor can eliminate showroom and lot visits, high pressure sales tactics and an expensive trip to the dealership finance office.
+Once you find a car you like, text or call one of our Auto Advisors!
+They are here to help you (for FREE) and they can eliminate showroom and lot visits, high pressure sales tactics and an expensive trip to the dealership finance office.

-Always remember to get preapproved for your auto loan and know what you’re able to afford before you step on a lot or talk to a salesperson.
+It’s smart to know what price range fits best with your budget before you step on a car lot or talk to a salesperson.
 Save time and know exactly where you stand by getting preapproved for your auto loan in advance!
-Merrimack Valley Credit Union and Bridgewater Credit Union, a division of Merrimack Valley Credit Union, are trusted lenders and can often compete with or offer a better rate than a dealership can.
+Merrimack Valley Credit Union and Bridgewater Credit Union, a division of Merrimack Valley Credit Union, are trusted lenders and can often compete with (or offer a better rate than) a dealership!